averbraeck/dsol/docs/1-getting-started/example-event.md

 - The main components of a DSOL model are the Simulator, Model, Replication and Experiment.
 - DSOL supports multiple versions of time, such as a double value or a duration quantity.
 - DSOL supports random number generation, use of stochastic distributions, and seed management for replications.
-- Setting ans using of input variables for an experiment is supported.
+- Setting and using of input variables for an experiment is supported.
 - Creating and calculating different types of output statistics for a replication is supported.
 - Summary statistics for an experiment with multiple replication are automatically created.
 - Output statistics can be conveniently shown on the screen or in a GUI.